Universality for free fermions and the local Weyl law for semiclassical Schr\"odinger operators: Introduction

-\paragraph{Gaussian field at mesoscopic scales} One can interpolate between Theorems \ref{thm:LLN}, \ref{thm:gtb} and \ref{thm:clt}, on one hand, and Theorem \ref{prop:micro_limit_process}, on the other hand, by considering mesoscopic scales, that is, the behaviour of the rescaled point process $T^*_{\epsilon,x_0}\X$ for $\hbar\ll \epsilon \ll 1$.
+One can interpolate between Theorems \ref{thm:LLN}, \ref{thm:gtb} and \ref{thm:clt}, on one hand, and Theorem \ref{prop:micro_limit_process}, on the other hand, by considering mesoscopic scales, that is, the behaviour of the rescaled point process $T^*_{\epsilon,x_0}\X$ for $\hbar\ll \epsilon \ll 1$.
 In this case, we obtain convergence of the linear statistics to a Gaussian field with $H^{\frac 12}$ covariance.